 Ace your application to an online business program at Marquette

-With a winning application essay in hand, now is the time to apply to the online MBA or Master in Management program from Marquette University’s Graduate School of Management.
+With a winning application essay in hand, now is the time to apply to the online MBA or online Master in Management program from Marquette University’s Graduate School of Management.
 Read about the rest of the application requirements for both programs, and check out our tips for requesting strong letters of recommendation.